Traditional Plant-Based Cooking

 40 grams flaked almonds

-Check fan ovens a few minutes earlier as they tend to bake quicker.
+Check fan ovens at the 45 minute mark as they tend to bake quicker.

-• Cool in the loaf pan for 5-10 minutes before removing and cooling on a wire rack.
+• Cool in the loaf pan for 5-10 minutes before removing and placing on a cooling rack.

 Notes